 Applications for the 2018 RPS Duet Prize are NOW OPEN!

 What does the Prize offer?

+All those auditioning for the prize will receive invaluable performing experience and feedback from a panel of experienced teachers and performers.
 The recipient of the Prize will win £1,500 cash and a professional recital at a UK music festival.

 Who is it open to?